rahulranjan96/TextMiner/README.md

 ```

-###We are also using Tkinter and Pillow libary for building GUI.
+###We are also using Tkinter and Pillow libraries for building GUI.
 To install Tkinter:
 ```
 $ sudo apt-get install python3-tk